amitxv/PC-Tuning/docs/building.md

 ## Integrate and Obtain Drivers (Windows 7)

-This step is only required for users configuring Windows 7 so that typically only [NVMe](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) and [USB](https://winraid.level1techs.com/t/usb-3-0-3-1-drivers-original-and-modded/30871) drivers can be integrated into the ISO to enable ourselves to even physically boot into the ISO.
+This step is only required for users configuring Windows 7 so that typically only [NVMe](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) and [USB](https://winraid.level1techs.com/t/usb-3-0-3-1-drivers-original-and-modded/30871) drivers can be integrated into the ISO to enable us to even physically boot into the ISO.
 If you are unable to find a USB driver for your HWID, try to integrate the [generic USB driver](https://forums.mydigitallife.net/threads/usb-3-xhci-driver-stack-for-windows-7.81934).
 Ensure to integrate ``KB2864202`` into the ISO if you use this driver.

-You can find drivers by searching for drivers that are compatible with your device HWID.
-See [media/device-hwid-example.png](/media/device-hwid-example.png) in regard to finding your HWID in device manager for a given device.
+You can find drivers by searching for drivers that are compatible with your device's HWID.
+See [media/device-hwid-example.png](/media/device-hwid-example.png) regarding finding your HWID in the device manager for a given device.

 Once you have obtained the relevant drivers, place all the drivers to be integrated in a folder such as ``C:\drivers`` and use the command below to integrate them into the mounted ISO.